-The long-finned squid, ($\underline{\text{Loligo}}$), is distributed from the Bay of Fundy and Browns Bank as far south as the Gulf of Mexico, but fishable concentrations are generally limited to the area between Cape Hatteras and southern Georges Bank.
-Within the fishing areas, there is a overall decrease in abundance from south to north.
+Long-finned squid (Fig. A26).
+This species is distributed from the Bay of Fundy and Browns Bank as far south as the Gulf of Mexico, but fishable concentrations are generally limited to the area between Cape Hatteras and southern Georges Bank.
+Within the fishing areas, there is an overall decrease in abundance from south to north.

-Loligo undergoes seasonal migrations of up to 1200 km, overwintering along the continental shelf edge and moving inshore in the mid-Atlantic and New England areas in the spring and summer.
-Spawning takes place inshore between May and October, resulting in most years in two cohorts from a major spawning peak in May and a smaller peak in October.
+Long-finned squid undergoes seasonal migrations of up to 1,200 km, overwintering along the continental shelf edge and moving inshore in the Middle Atlantic and New England areas in the spring and summer.
+Spawning takes place inshore between May and October, resulting, in most years, in two cohorts from a major peak spawning in May and a smaller peak in October.
 Spawning occurs at 18-36 months of age, after which the squid are assumed to die.
-The life cycle is not fully understood, and it may be that two overlapping reproductive cycles are responsible for the extended spawning season and apparently variable age at spawning.
-It appears that there is only one stock of Loligo throughout its range.
+The life cycle is not fully understood, and it may be that two overlapping reproductive cycles are responsible for the extended spawning season and apparent variable age at spawning.
+It appears that there is only one stock of long-finned squid throughout its range.